Divide and conquer complex flows. Part I: cluster and manifold-based local analysis

 \subsection{Overview}

-Figure~\ref{Fig:Overview} illustrates the three main steps of the methodology. \begin{enumerate} \item[(a)] The starting point is time-resolved and spatially-resolved snapshot data, typically obtained from numerical simulations or experimental measurements, such as \ac{PIV}. \item[(b)] Then, the flow is partitioned in an unsupervised way into non-overlapping subdomains. \item[(c)] Finally, each subdomain is described with local Markov models with \acp{CNM}. \end{enumerate}
+Figure~\ref{Fig:Overview} illustrates the three main steps of the methodology. \begin{enumerate} \item[(a)] The starting point is time-resolved and spatially-resolved snapshot data, typically obtained from numerical simulations or experimental measurements, such as \ac{PIV}. \item[(b)] Then, the flow is partitioned in an unsupervised way into spatial subdomains. \item[(c)] Finally, each subdomain is described with local Markov models with \acp{CNM}. \end{enumerate}

 The spatial partitioning step aims to separate regions based on local dynamics, so that regions with similar behaviour are assigned to the same subdomain.
 The aim is to derive a dynamic-based partitioning enabling the derivation of simple local models for each region.
 The domain decomposition is carried out by first defining a feature space where two points with similar dynamics are close.
 This space is built with an analysis of each grid point based on \ac{ISOMAP}, which is spanned by the coordinates $\gamma_1$, $\gamma_2$, and $\gamma_3$ in figure~\ref{Fig:Overview}.

 The dimension of this space is determined by the minimum residual variance.
 Note that each point in this reduced space represents a point in the domain.
 The shape described by all the points is referred to as \textit{spatial manifold}.
 Then, a clustering algorithm is employed to partition the spatial manifold, and the affiliation function of each cluster is employed to partition the flow field into subdomains.
 Note that the subdomains are not necessarily connected in the physical space, i.e, they represent cluster regions with similar dynamics even if physically disconnected.
 Further details are provided in Appendix \ref{App:JetSubdomains}.